IS GOD CALLING YOU TO A VOCATION IN

 Participation in the meetings of the local fraternity is an indispensable presupposition for initiation into community prayer and into fraternity life.
 General Constitutions SFO, 40, 3.

-Much is required, including work in ministries.
+Much is required.
 Our experience has been that The Little Poor Man of Assisi asks his Little Plants to perform many tasks for Our Lord.

 If I find the humble God, the simple God, the servant God, the God who has emptied himself, and if I find him in the Son and if in finding him, I make him not only an object of intellectual reflection but I manage somehow to make Him the foundation of my life and practice, as Francis did, then, this is Franciscan vocation.